-We continue to live in a world of great uncertainty and increasing volatility with little expectation for improvement in the immediate future.
-We still have a war raging in Europe, particularly poignant as we commemorate the 80th anniversary of 'D-Day', and we now have a very intractable conflict in the Middle East.
-There are obvious growing international tensions across the globe and the outcome of the election in the United States will have literally 'world changing' ramifications.
-In the UK we are now in the General Election process and by the time of our AGM in July we will know the outcome.
-Most pundits are predicting a change of government.
-This is the challenging context in which we seek to deliver our core investment proposition, which is to protect and increase (in that order) the value of shareholders' funds per share (also known as net asset value ('NAV') per share) over the long term.
-The Directors and our Investment Managers at Troy Asset Management Limited ('Troy'), Sebastian Lyon and Charlotte Yonge, are shareholders in the Company.
+This is the volatile and challenging context in which we seek to deliver our core investment proposition, which is to protect and increase (in that order) the value of shareholders' funds per share (also known as net asset value ('NAV') per share), over the long term.
+All the Personal Assets Trust plc ('PAT') Directors and our Investment Managers at Troy Asset Management Limited ('Troy'), Sebastian Lyon and Charlotte Yonge, are shareholders in PAT.
 As such, we are all strongly aligned and are advocates for this investment proposition.
-As Directors, we work closely with the Troy team, bringing our collective experience to complement, inform, challenge and support.
-This close but independent relationship is particularly important when we are seeking to navigate uncertain and turbulent markets together.
+As PAT Directors, we have a close, but also independent, relationship with the Troy team, bringing our collective experience to complement, inform, challenge and support.

 We track the performance of the Company from 1990.
-Since then, the NAV has grown at an annual compound rate of +6.5% compared to +3.4% for the UK Retail Price Index and +4.3% for the FTSE All-Share Index, our two main comparators.
+Since then, the NAV total return has grown at an annual compound rate of 8.6% compared to 3.5% for the UK Retail Price Index and 8.4% for the FTSE All-Share Index (total return), our two main comparators.
 We also track the degree of risk experienced in achieving our financial performance.
 The results are tabulated in the Key Features section on page 2 and the volatility experienced is indicated on the chart on page 11.
-This shows that over the last 24 years the Company has been less volatile than equities in general and also less volatile than the AIC Flexible Investment Sector.
+This shows that over the last 25 years the Company has been less volatile than equities in general and also less volatile than the AIC Flexible Investment Sector.
 Whilst this combination of above comparator financial performance and below-sector volatility is the outcome of a focus on capital preservation, these metrics are by no means a target.
 The Investment Manager's focus remains on the avoidance of permanent capital loss (our preferred definition of risk) and on growing the real value of the Company's capital over the long run.
-In his report on pages 6 and 7, Sebastian Lyon, our Investment Manager, provides further details of our investment performance and describes the particular challenges of the last year.
+In the report on pages 6 and 7, Sebastian and Charlotte provide further details of our investment performance and describe the particular challenges of the last year.